Categories of Special Interest

 1845 - 1850

-This gate lodge is an attractive assemblage, which embraces divergent aspects of the Scottish Baronial style.
+This gateway and gate lodge is an attractive assemblage which embraces divergent aspects of the Scottish Baronial style.
 The style was popular in Ireland in the early to mid nineteenth century.
 The gate lodge exhibits expert stone masonry in its sandstone construction, which enhances its architectural design in the Scottish Baronial style.
-Originally an entrance to Castle Oliver, this ensemble presents a distinctive feature in the landscape forming a picturesque landmark.
+An entrance to Castle Oliver, this ensemble presents a distinctive feature in the landscape forming a picturesque landmark.
 It was originally built by the Misses Mary and Elizabeth Oliver-Gascoigne in order to give employment after the famine.
 Plaque with the initials 'OG' entwined.
 Plaque above carriage arch reads: 'Lámh Foisteanach Abú, Súileabháin Beare', which was the O'Sullivan family motto.